NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/murderers-knot.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 7
 weight:
 value: "66"
 subvalue: "gp"
 invest:
 usage: "affixed to weapon"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:0` (concentrate)  **Trigger** You damage an [[Conditions/Off-Guard|Off-Guard]] creature with a Strike using the affixed weapon  * * *  This black strand of leather is tied to look like a peace knot when the weapon is worn, but it doesn't hamper drawing the weapon.
 When you activate the knot, the creature you damaged takes 1d6 bleed damage and is off-guard until the bleed ends.
 If you have the [[Feats/Twist the Knife|Twist the Knife]] feat, the talisman instead deals persistent bleed damage equal to your sneak attack damage."
 powerTitle1:
 actionEconomy1:
 type1: